edwin3663/NetworkSwitch/README.md

 ### Design:
 The network switch I will design will have four ports.
 Each port will be capable of 10/100 Mbs speed.

+### Development Process:
+I will complete this project by breaking it down into small pieces.
+The goals for this project will be called Milestones.
+And each Milestone will solve a single problem of this project.
+An example of a Milestone is initializing the Ethernet controller.

+Details of individual Milestones are below.

 ### Hardware:
-* 1 x Zynq-7000 SoC (ARM Cortex A9 processesor mated with an Artix-7 base FPGA)
+* 1 x Zynq-7000 SoC (ARM Cortex A9 processesor mated with an Artix-7 based FPGA)
 * 4 x Microchip Stand-Alone 10/100 Ethernet Controllers with SPI Interface

 ### Software:
 * Xilinx Vivado 2018.3
 * Xilinx Software Development Kit

-### Development Process:

-I will complete this project by breaking it down into small pieces.
-Each piece will contain the solution for one part of the design.

 ## Milestones: